 1> apply the value of the newUE-Identity as the C-RNTI for this cell group;

+Editors note: fullConfig is not supported in EN-DC

 1> if the RRCReconfiguration message includes the fullConfig:

 2> perform the radio configuration procedure as specified in 5.3.5.6;

 Editor’s Note: Verify that this does not configure some common parameters which are later discarded due to e.g. SCell release or due to LCH release.
-I think it should be correct as is, though.

 1> configure lower layers in accordance with the received pCellConfigCommon;

-Editor’s Note: FFS if rach-Skip is introduced.
-If so, correct the references below.

-1> if the received RRCReconfiguration message includes the rach-Skip:

-2> configure lower layers to apply the rach-Skip for the target cell of this cell groups, as specified in TS 36.213 [23] and 36.321 [6];

 1> configure lower layers in accordance with any additional fields, not covered in the previous, if included in the received synchronousReconfiguration;

 1> perform the measurement related actions as specified in 5.5.6.1;